Ronald Ross: Nobel Prize

-Ronald Ross was awarded a Nobel Prize for his discovery of the life cycle of malarial parasite in birds.
+Ronald Ross was awarded a Nobel Prize for his discovery of the life cycle of the malarial parasite in birds.
 He did not build his concept of malarial transmission in humans, but in birds.
 Ross was the first to show that malarial parasite was transmitted by the bite of infected mosquitoes, in his case the avian Plasmodium relictum.
 In 1897, an Italian physician and zoologist Giovanni Battista Grassi, along with his colleagues, had established the developmental stages of malaria parasites in anopheline mosquitoes; and they described the complete life cycles of P. falciparum, P. vivax and P. malariae the following year.

 When the 1902 Nobel Prize for Physiology or Medicine was considered, the Nobel Committee initially intended the prize to be shared between Ross and Grassi, however Ross accused Grassi of deliberate fraud.
 The weight of favour ultimately fell on Ross, largely due to the influences of Robert Koch, the appointed neutral arbitrator in the committee; as reported, "Koch threw the full weight of his considerable authority in insisting that Grassi did not deserve the honor".

 Personal life and death

 Ronald Ross was noted to be eccentric and egocentric, described as an "impulsive man" or an "impulsive genius."
-His professional life appeared to be in constant feud with his students, colleagues and fellow scientists.
-His personal vendetta with G.B.
-Grassi became a legendary tale in science.
+His professional life appeared to be in constant feud with his students, colleagues, and fellow scientists.
+His personal vendetta with G. B. Grassi became a legendary tale in science.
 He was openly envious of his mentor Patrick Manson's affluence from private practices.
 His Memories of Sir Patrick Manson (1930) was a direct attempt to belittle Manson's influences on his works on malaria.
 He hardly had good ties with the administration of Liverpool School of Tropical Medicine, complaining of being underpaid.
 He resigned twice, and was eventually discharged without any pension.

 Ross was frequently embittered by lack of government support (what he called "administrative barbarism") for scientists in medical research.
-In 1928 he advertised his papers for sale in the journal Science Progress in the Twentieth Century (1919-1933), with a statement that the money was for financial support of his wife and family.
+In 1928 he advertised his papers for sale in the journal Science Progress in the Twentieth Century (1919–1933), with a statement that the money was for financial support of his wife and family.
 Lady Houston bought them for £2000, and offered them to the British Museum, which turned her down for various reasons.
 The papers are now preserved by the London School of Hygiene and Tropical Medicine and the Royal College of Physicians and Surgeons of Glasgow.

 In 1889 Ross married Rosa Bessie Bloxam (d.1931).
 They had two daughters, Dorothy (1891–1947) and Sylvia (1893–1925), and two sons, Ronald Campbell (1895–1914) and Charles Claye (1901–1966).
 His wife died in 1931.
 Ronald and Sylvia pre-deceased him too: Ronald was killed at the Battle of Le Cateau on 26 August 1914.
 Ross died at the hospital of his namesake after a long illness and asthma attack.
 He was buried at the nearby Putney Vale Cemetery, next to his wife.